Xelemsta/fizz/README.md

 * Go Swagger to generate API (contract first + cover all basic needs)
 * Redis to store top request stats (using sorted set data type that perfectly fits what we need to achieve)
-* Prometheus/Alertmanager to monitor app and performs alert if necessary
+* Prometheus/Alertmanager to monitor app and perform alerts if necessary
-* Grafana to visualize app performances
+* Grafana to visualize app metrics

 ### Extensions/Improvements

 * Spawn swagger UI
 * Use goroutines to perform fizzbuzz
-* Use persistent storage for prometheus metrics (mimir, opensearch, ....)
+* Use persistent storage for prometheus metrics (mimir, opensearch...)
+* use a vault server to store secrets (passwords, configuration)